-- + This program is offered jointly through the College of Culinary Arts and The Hospitality College. - 1 Program has technical standards.
+- + This program is offered jointly through the College of Culinary Arts and The Hospitality College. - 1 Qualification: Student must hold a B.S. degree. - 2 Program has technical standards.
 Students with disabilities or special needs should contact the Center for Academic Support.